sthibaul/sthibaul.github.io/install-config/tp4.md

 Let's now explain dovecot how to check LDAP and where to store incoming mails.

-In `conf.d/10-auth.conf` we can enable including `auth-ldap.conf.ext`
+In `conf.d/10-auth.conf` we can simply enable including `auth-ldap.conf.ext`

 Read that last file, to see that it refers to `/etc/dovecot/dovecot-ldap.conf.ext` which we can now create, to tell the dovecot ldap driver how to access LDAP: